microsoft/verified-storage/storage_node/README.md

 1. Install [Verus](https://github.com/verus-lang/verus) if you don't already have it.

-2. Build the `pmsafe` crate if you haven't yet done so, with:
+2. Build the `pmcopy` crate if you haven't yet done so, with:
 ```
-cd pmsafe
+cd pmcopy
 cargo build
 ```